 Training on the core anti-fraud and anti-corruption policies is carried out annually by way of staff briefings and structured online learning courses for all relevant employees.
-Contracts with independent service providers (ISP) including agents, consultants and advisers, must include anti-corruption undertakings and representations as well as acknowledging the ISP Anti-Corruption Policy.
+Contracts with intermediaries (such as agents, consultants and advisers), include anti-corruption undertakings and representations.
+All intermediaries undergo periodic anti-corruption training.

-9.3 Fraud and Corruption Risk Assessment
+8.3 Fraud and Corruption Risk Assessment